 Just because you are farming organic does not mean you need to miss out on the latest technologies in agriculture; you can still use them to your advantage, just in ways that benefit you, your plants and the planet.

-The 8 Best Books for Organic Farmers to Buy in 2019
+The 8 Best Books in 2019 for Organic Farmers

 Start growing your fruits and veggies the right way